 Flat fares were considered easy to understand overall.
-Fifty-five percent strongly agreed, and 35% agreed that the option was easy to understand.
+90% either agreed or strongly agreed that flat fares were easy to understand.
 This was a frequently referenced argument for the flat fare option.

 People who preferred a distance-based fare system expressed the significance of fairness for those riding short distances, as illustrated by the comments below.